 There’s nothing better than seeing your favorite characters come to life in a truly great YA book to screen adaptation.
-From Elle Fanning’s portrayal of Violet in All the Bright Places to Yara Shahidi as Natasha in The Sun Is Also a Star to heartthrob Jacob Elordi as The Kissing Booth’s Noah Flynn—fall in love, get your heart broken, and grow up in the pages and on screen.
-What are your favorite YA book to screen adaptations?
-Let us know in the comments below and get social with us at @getunderlined!
+From the chemistry between Virginia Gardner and Alex Aiono as Mia and Kyle in See You on Venus, to Elle Fanning’s portrayal of Violet in All the Bright Places, to heartthrob Jacob Elordi as The Kissing Booth’s Noah Flynn—fall in love, get your heart broken, and grow up in the pages and on screen.

 Theodore Finch is fascinated by death, and he constantly thinks of ways he might die.
 But each time, something good, no matter how small, stops him.
 Violet Markey lives for the future, counting the days until graduation, when she can escape her Indiana town and her aching grief in the wake of her sister’s recent death.